 In trademark infringement lawsuits, the court will evaluate whether there is a likelihood of confusion between your trademark and the infringing mark.

-There are eight factors to consider in determining whether there is a likelihood of confusion:
+There are typically eight factors to consider in determining whether there is a likelihood of confusion:

 - Strength of your mark;